githubmaxcs/githubmaxcs.github.io/portfolio/uwmad-gpa.md

 for data analysis, so I have only extracted the aggregate information of GPA, excluding grade distributions, school-specific data, and program-specific data.
-Further data extraction would require an automated reader for PDF…or determination.
+Further data extraction would require an automated reader for PDFs…or determination.
 The goal of this project is to analyze said aggregate information of GPA.
 As a last note, you can also find [public data with a dashboard](https://registrar.wisc.edu/enrollment-reports/) of enrollment